virtines/wasp/README.md

 language like SML may solve many of those problems.

+If anything doesn't work, please submit an issue and we'll work on getting it figured out!

 ## Code Structure
-All of the wasp runtime is implemented in `include/` and `src/`.
-The LLVM pass is implemented in `pass/`
+All of the wasp runtime is implemented in `src/` and `include/`, the LLVM pass is implemented in `pass/`, and `test/` contains a set of tests which produce the data from the paper.

 ## Acknowledgements